idia640/presentations/week06/PITCHME.md

 1. Journal
 1. Emotion (alt video for Damasio)
-1. Discussion led by Justin

 Note:

-Last year feedback by students on Damasio was tepid.
+Some feedback by students on Damasio has been tepid.
 He writes popular books (much like Kahneman) that cater to non-experts.
 So I don't know if a negative reaction is because of his style, or because I dropped students into the middle of one of his books.
 Thus, I've provided a video of him speaking as an alternative to his material.